rduncan506/plusone/README.md

 ## Purpose

 The purpose of this is to demonstrate the introduction of an OpenShift containerized implementation into an existing legacy infrastructure.
+We will illustrate how to continue running your current legacy applications as they are while adding on to them and migrating portions over to a new containerized OpenShift environment.

-The legacy application used in this demo is a simple web application packaged as a war having a front end calling restful webservices to display various 'hello world' messages.
+In order to achieve this, we will first install Wildfly/JBoss and deploy a simple web application packaged as a war.
+This application has an HTML/JavaScript front end calling restful Java WebServices to display various 'hello world' messages.

 ![Legacy Application](./plusonelegacy/src/main/webapp/images/graph1.png  "Legacy Application")

-We first introduce new services running in OpenShift and integrate them in to the existing legacy application.
+Once the legacy application is up and running, we will introduce new services implemented as Java services and Bonjour services.
+These new services will be deployed in an OpenShift and integrated them in to the front end of the existing legacy application as shown below.

 ![Hybrid Application](./plusonelegacy/src/main/webapp/images/graph2.png  "Hybrid Application")

-The final example is to move one of the legacy services to OpenShift and modify the front end application to use the new service.
+Now that we have the two technologies up and running side by side, we can start to migrate existing legacy portions of the application over to OpenShift.
+In this case, we can continue to run the old legacy services in parallel until all consumers have migrated over to the new OpenShift service and then decommission it.

 ![Hybrid Application](./plusonelegacy/src/main/webapp/images/graph3.png  "Hybrid Application")